Jaxonwht/marketplace/README.md

 In web backend, print statements will not appear in the console.
 Instead, you can import the `app` instance, and use `app.logger.info()` or `app.logger.error()` etc.

+### Client Setup

+The client uses React and Node 16.
+You can start the frontend via `docker compose up client`.
+The website will run at `localhost:3000`.

 ### Web Backend Setup

 This project uses Python 3.10.
 Please create a virtual environment and upgrade your pip.